darkrenaissance/darkfi/doc/src/architecture/tooling.md

 * Broadcast txs to the p2p network.
 * Get tx status, query the mempool and interact with components.

-`drkd` does not have any concept of keys or wallet functionality.
+`darkfid` does not have any concept of keys or wallet functionality.
 It does not manage keys.

 ## Low Level Client

 Clients manage keys and objects.
-They make queries to `drkd`, and receive notes encrypted to their public keys.
+They make queries to `darkfid`, and receive notes encrypted to their public keys.

 Their design is usually specific to their application but modular.